 I work on premodern literature and history in French, the resurgence of their figures and forms in modern and contemporary cultures.
 My method: an equal focus on verbal and visual art.

-Migrants Shaping Europe, Past and Present: Multilingual Literatures, Arts and Cultures, co-edited with Vincent Joos, came out in November 2022, in print and Open Access.
-This collective volume and years-long collaborative project was launched to combat the misnomer of a crisis in 2015, and aims to contribute the thinking of humanists to the debate around migration.
-Its focus: the cultural history of contact zones where romance languages are spoken : Calais, Ceuta & Melilla, Lampedusa, Sicily & Somalia.
+Migrants Shaping Europe, Past and Present: Multilingual Literatures, Arts and Cultures, was part of a collaborative project, launched to combat the misnomer of a crisis and contribute humanistic thinking and artwork to the debate around migration.
+Its focus: the cultural history of contact zones where romance languages are spoken.
+It began as a small installation designed by students and faculty at the Nasher Museum at Duke.
+It took shape as a collective volume of essays available in print and Open Access.

 Medieval Roles for Modern Times is my first essay in this style of historical research.
 The book tests the case of theater – the aesthetics and politics of mystery plays performed by generations of the Great War and World War II.
 Awarded a National Humanities Center grant, it’s translated and adapted in French: Un Moyen Âge républicain.